-The street or portions of streets designated in traffic schedule no. 11 are established as bicycle street lanes for the use of bicycles or standup electric scooters and micromobility vehicles.
-When official traffic signs are in place designating a bicycle-street lane, it shall be unlawful for any person to park, drive, or enter any vehicle (except a bicycle or standup electric micromobility vehicle scooter as defined above) within a bicycle-street lane as designated by traffic schedule no. 11.
+The street or portions of streets designated in traffic schedule no. 11 are established as bicycle street lanes for the use of bicycles and micromobility vehicles.
+When official traffic signs are in place designating a bicycle-street lane, it shall be unlawful for any person to park, drive, or enter any vehicle (except a bicycle or micromobility vehicle) within a bicycle-street lane as designated by traffic schedule no. 11.